sus-unn/bl2d/README.md

 #PLEASE DONNOT TYPE ANY NON-ENGLISH CHARACTERS IN 'bl2d.py'
 #DONNOT CHANGE ANY TEMPLATE OBJECT NAMES.
 IT WILL CAUSE FATAL ERROR.

+#This add-on and its features are yet incomplete.
 #================================================================================================

 Basic Info: